 First, a warning: This article is about suicide and suicide ideation.
-If you feel you need support, please call the Suicide Prevention Lifeline at 1-800-273-8255, or visit their website for resources and other means of connecting with people waiting to help.
+If you feel you need support, please call the Suicide Prevention Lifeline at 1-800-273-8255 or dial 988, or visit their website for resources and other means of connecting with people waiting to help.

 Thick moss and dense, twisted trees dampen the sound at Aokigahara, commonly known as Japan’s “Suicide Forest”.
 The folklore surrounding this quiet, lush setting repels the superstitious, but draws in those who want to enjoy its beauty.